Spectral properties and coding transitions of Haar-random quantum codes: Postselection past threshold

 In this section we considered two distinct types of postselected transition: directly postselecting on errors of weight $w$, and smoothly reweighting the density matrix by a parameter $\alpha$.
 In both cases, postselected error correction is possible until some threshold that exceeds the hashing bound $p_c$.
 Moreover, in both cases, the failure of postselected error correction is accompanied by a nonanalyticity in the probability that postselection succeeds.
 For the reweighted problem, this nonanalyticity can be interpreted as a singularity in the R\'enyi entropy of the state $\tilde\rho_Q$.
-Thus the perspective of postselected error correction gives a clear operational meaning to the R\'enyi entropy singularities that have been widely explored in the literature~\cite{FanBao_24,Su_24,Lyons_24}.

 Interestingly, despite these similarities, the two postselection protocols we considered are inequivalent: for a fixed $p$ between the hashing and detection thresholds, one can define $\alpha_{\min}(p)$ and $w_{\max}(p)$ such that postselected error correction succeeds for $\alpha > \alpha_{\min}(p)$ and for $w < w_{\max}(p)$.
 However, because of the discontinuity discussed in the previous paragraph, $w^*(p,\alpha_{\min}(p)) \neq w_{\max}(p)$: thus, $\alpha$ and $w$ are not simply proxies for one another.
+Instead, as shown in~\autoref{fig:postselect-renyi}(a), the region in the space of $(p,w/N)$ correctable under $\alpha$-reweighted postselection is strictly smaller than the correctable region under hard postselection; the two thresholds agree only at the hashing bound (no postselection) and detection threshold.
 This inequivalence is reminiscent of the inequivalence between the microcanonical and canonical ensembles in certain long-range statistical mechanics models~\cite{PhysRevLett.87.030601,Defenu2024,Vicente2025}; it might be interesting to explore whether it also occurs in local quantum codes such as the surface code.